justinnhli/dotfiles/README.md

 (loose) syntax.
 Entries start with unindented dates in the form `YYYY-MM-DD`, optionally followed by "`, WEEKDAY`" (without quotes).
 Entry contents starts on the next line, indented by at least one tab.
-Each line is a paragraph; consequtive lines must either be indented by the same level, by one more level, or by arbritrarily fewer levels (down to one) than the previous line.
+Each line is a paragraph; consecutive lines must either be indented by the same level, by one more level, or by arbitrarily fewer levels (down to one) than the previous line.
 An empty line is required between entries.
 For
 example: